 Over the last few years much has been invested in additional measuring equipment, to carefully monitor all flows of water.
 At weekly meetings these trends are discussed in detail and improvements are made.

 Global warming from carbon dioxide is a worldwide problem for the environment.
 It is essential for our own and our children's future that CO2 emissions from people and industry are reduced quickly and significantly.
 The commitment at the Climate Agreement in Paris was to keep the average temperature increase below 2°C.

 In doing so they are also carefully considering good-quality, local employment and greater biodiversity.
-This year an additional 128 hectares of new and refreshing woodland will be added.
-The aim of our donations to WeForest and Bos+ is to achieve a good 380 hectares – that's around 750 football pitches – of Duvel trees by the end of 2020, which will contribute to a better, more healthy climate.
+This year an additional 120 hectares of new and refreshing woodland will be added.
+The aim of our donations to WeForest and Bos+ is to achieve, by the end of 2020, the planting of half a million Duvel trees, which will contribute to a better, more healthy climate.

 BEE HAPPY - WITH PROFITS FROM DUVEL HONEY

 Bees are a measure of our environment.
 Pollination by insects and particularly bees is essential for three-quarters of our food crops.
 Therefore it's not good news that a third of all bee colonies did not survive the spring in 2013.
 And this situation continues to get worse every year.
 A parasite, pesticides plus the worrying decline in suitable natural habitats for bees are the major causes.

 The garden of the brewery is now home to around 60,000 Buckfast honey bees, in two hives with two queens.
 Depending on the amount of sun, we have an annual total of around 100 kilos of Duvel honey, flavored not with hops but with the linden tree and a hint of mint.